tahoma2d/tahoma2d/doc/how_to_build_win.md

 - - - This is a one time step.
 The `Tahoma2D` project will now show in bold indicating it is the startup project for the solution.
 - [ ] Build the solution.
 - [ ] Click the `Local Windows Debugger` to start Tahoma2D in debug mode.
-- Set breakpoints, checkpoints, view the output window, do typical debug stuff.
+- Set breakpoints, checkpoints, view the output window, do step-through debugging, typical debugging stuff.
 - To stop the debugging session exit Tahoma2D from its menu or stop the debugger in Visual Studio.

 ## Create Translation Files